galk87/playground/README.md

 ## Acknowledgments

 - This system uses Google's Gemini API for vision-language understanding
-- It was developed through an iterative similarity-based optimization approach
+- It was developed through an iterative similarity-based optimization approach with accumulated examples